thuyanduong-flatiron/lecture-starter-code/Mod3/1-JS-Intro/README.md

 ### Functions as Objects

-- What is a callback?
+### Pass by Value versus Pass by Reference

 ### Announcements
 - FSP Groups!
+Choose Topic and scope by Thursday
 - More labs are being deployed right now for JavaScript Events!
 Work on them